tbttin/notes/makes/gnu-make-manual.md

 [#make-Deduces]

-## Another Style of Makefile {#Combine-By-Prerequisite}
+## Another Style of Makefile

 - In this style of makefile, you group entries by their prerequisites instead of by their targets:

   ```makefile
   objects = main.o kbd.o command.o display.o \